randomwalk94/academic-kickstart/content/home/index.md

 # About

-This site will include my research activities, teaching notes, general mathematical materials, some tutorials.
+I'm pursuing a PhD in Mathematics at Penn State.
+This site will include my research activities, mathematical notes, teaching materials, and some tutorials.
 More personal stuff will be in the Personal tab.

 <p class="read-more" itemprop="mainEntityOfPage">
     <a href = "/files/CV_Feb_2018.pdf" target = "_self" class="btn btn-primary btn-outline">